scikit-learn/enhancement_proposals/slep006/proposal.rst

   `set_props_request` method (instead of the `request_props` constructor parameter approach) such that all legacy base estimators are automatically equipped.
+* Aliasing is a bit confusing in this design, in that the consumer still accepts the fit param by its original name (e.g. `sample_weight`) even if it has a request that specifies a different key given to the router (e.g.
+  `fit_sample_weight`).
+This design has the advantage that the handling of props within a consumer is simple and unchanged; the complexity is in how it is forwarded the data by the router, but it may be conceptually difficult for users to understand.
+(This may be acceptable, as an advanced feature.)
 * For estimators to be cloned, this request information needs to be cloned with it.
 This implies one of: the request information be stored as a constructor paramerter; or `clone` is extended to explicitly copy request information.